I am a total introvert.

 How to Deal With Crowds

-Disney is both the Happiest Place on Earth, and also one of the most crowded places on Earth.
+Disney is both the Most Magical Place on Earth, and also one of the most crowded places on Earth.
 Know there will always be crowds.
 Come to terms with the fact that you won't be able to completely avoid crowds.
 Mentally prepare yourself before your trip.

 While you can never totally avoid people at Disney World, there are places you can step away at the parks.
 Quiet places around the park exist!
 You just have to know where to find them.
 Some of my favorites are: